Financial Independence Update – April 2021

 As readers may know for well over a decade now, we invest this way:

 1. In many Canadian dividend paying stocks for passive income.
 We hold these stocks in our taxable account and TFSAs.
-Our long-term goal is to earn $30,000 per year from Canadian companies in taxable and tax-free accounts.
+Our long-term goal is to generate at least $30,000 per year from our portfolio.

 We’re confident that if we keep investing this way (something I’ve coined our “hybrid investing” approach well over ten years ago now) we should exceed this goal even with a major market correction.